1995parham-learning/1995parham-learning.github.io/content/Finance/Market Maker.md

 Each market maker displays buy and sell quotations (two-sided markets) for a guaranteed number of shares.
 Once the market maker receives an order from a buyer, they immediately sell their position of shares from their own inventory.
 This allows them to complete the order.

-A market maker must commit to continuously quoting prices at which it will buy (or [bid](https://www.investopedia.com/terms/b/bid.asp) for) and sell (or [ask](https://www.investopedia.com/terms/a/ask.asp) for) securities.2
+A market maker must commit to continuously quoting prices at which it will buy (or bid for) and sell (or ask for) securities.

-U.S. Securities and Exchange Commission. "[Market Makers](https://www.sec.gov/fast-answers/answersmktmakerhtm.html)."

-Market makers must also quote the volume in which they're willing to trade along with the frequency of time they will quote at the [best bid](https://www.investopedia.com/terms/b/bestbid.asp) and best offer prices.
+Market makers must also quote the volume in which they're willing to trade along with the frequency of time they will quote at the best bid and best offer prices.

 Market makers must stick to these parameters at all times, no matter what their market outlook.
-When markets become erratic or [volatile](https://www.investopedia.com/terms/v/volatility.asp), market makers must remain disciplined in order to continue facilitating smooth transactions.
+When markets become erratic or [volatile], market makers must remain disciplined in order to continue facilitating smooth transactions.